 A great trip with lots of variety in scenery from hustling busy Hanoi to rice paddies and farmland, followed by mountain scenery and lush thick jungle, to finishing with a relaxing day in the quaint old town of Hoi An.
 Hearing about aspects of Vietnamese history and stories of the war from the Vietnamese guide Phong was fascinating and added interest and meaning whilst riding along the Ho Chi Minh trail.
 The back-up team of guides and driver were as welcoming, helpful and cheerful as ever, making sure everyone had a happy memorable holiday.
 I would recommend this cycle tour to anyone wanting to see the real Vietnam in good company.

 Dianne White on Vietnam - Ho Chi Minh Trail

 All accommodation, local guide and tour leader, support vehicle (1 or 2 depending on group size), meals on cycling days, snacks during cycling days, drinking water whilst cycling.

-With an average daily distance of 97kms this tour is for those who like to cover some distance on their bikes and is certainly not for novices.
-There area also climbs of 15kms or more in duration, but fortunaltly Vietnamese road builders hold sympathy with cyclists and the gradients are general no more that 5%.
+With an average daily distance of 97kms, this tour is for those who like to cover some distance on their bikes and is certainly not for novices.
+There are also climbs of 15kms or more.

 Suitable Bicycle.
 MTB, Touring Bike, Cyclocross/Gravel bike.

-The roads on this tour are sealed and generally in good condidtion.
+The roads on this tour are sealed and generally in good condition.

 At PaintedRoads we hold firmly to the opinion that using your own bike, the bike on which you feel at home and comfortable is the finest way to enjoy a cycling adventure.